 - A. All Stock, Street Touring, and Street Prepared modifications are authorized.
 Except as noted by these rules and the referenced rules, vehicles must be as originally delivered including all road going components such as lights, wipers, interior, heater, etc. - B. Competitors may pick and choose between all Stock, Street Touring, Street Prepared, and Street Modified allowances when preparing an SM car.
 Apparent conflicts between inherited rule sets from 16.1.A shall not prohibit any specific inherited allowance.
 Allowances inherited from 16.1.A may not incorporate SM-specific allowances.
 Foreign spec parts may not be used to substitute for parts which are required to remain stock. - C. Brakes, including calipers, caliper mounts, disks, drums, lines, backing plates, pedals, boosters, master cylinders, handles, ABS systems, proportioning valves, etc. are unrestricted.
 A functional, redundant emergency (parking) brake must be present. - D. Drivetrain and related components (induction, ignition, fuel systems, etc.) are unrestricted except for the following limitations: - 1.
 Engine block must be a production unit manufactured and badged the same as the original standard or optional engine for that model.
 Badges that exist as marketing aliases for the manufacturer will be recognized as equivalents.
 Swaps involving makes related only at a corporate level are not recognized as equivalents.
 Models produced as a joint venture between manufacturers may utilize any engine from any partner in the joint venture, provided that an engine from the desired manufacturer was a factory option in that particular model (e.g. Eagle Talon available originally with either a Mitsubishi or Chrysler engine, may use any motor from Chrysler or Mitsubishi).
-This allows engine blocks manufactured as production units for sale in other countries such as Japan or Germany. - Maximum engine displacements per class are specified in Appendix A.
+This allows engine blocks manufactured as production units for sale in other countries such as Japan or Germany. - 2.
+Maximum engine displacements per class are specified in Appendix A. - 3.
+Fuel System - a.
+Any fuel line(s) may be used.
+All non stock fuel line(s) passing through the passenger compartment shall be made of metal, or of metal braided hose with AN Series threaded couplings; or entirely covered and protected with a metal cover.